gabrielwright1/advanced-react/frontend/Notes.md

 How to handle forms?

 -   When you don't need all the bells/whistles of a form library, create a useForm hook for syncing state of inputs, store it in the lib folder

+# Form Styling

+How to show loading animation?

+-   Leverage the 'aria-busy=true' tag to represent when something is loading and use it to play a loader animation
+-   Use a fieldset to disable multiple elements of the form at once